History of the Ottawa Senators (since 1992): 2010–11: Rebuilding

 Murray started with the trading of Mike Fisher to the Nashville Predators in exchange for a first-round pick in the 2011 draft.
 Fisher already had a home in Nashville with new wife Carrie Underwood.
 The trading of Fisher, a fan favorite in Ottawa, lead to a small anti-Underwood backlash in the city with the banning of her songs from the play lists of some local radio stations.
 Murray next traded Chris Kelly, another veteran, to the Boston Bruins for a second-round pick in the 2011 draft.
 A few days later, pending unrestricted free agent Jarkko Ruutu was sent to the Anaheim Ducks in exchange for a sixth-round pick in 2011.
 A swap of goaltenders was made with the Colorado Avalanche which brought Craig Anderson to Ottawa in exchange for Brian Elliott.
-Both goalies were having sub-par seasons prior to the trade.
-Under-achieving forward Alex Kovalev was traded to the Pittsburgh Penguins for a seventh-round draft pick.
-On trade deadline day, Ottawa picked up goaltender Curtis McElhinney on waivers, and traded Chris Campoli with a seventh-round pick to the Chicago Blackhawks for a second-round pick and Ryan Potulny.
+On trade deadline day, Ottawa picked up goaltender Curtis McElhinney on waivers.
 Goaltender Anderson played very well down the stretch for Ottawa, and the team quickly signed the soon-to-be unrestricted free agent to a four-year contract.
 After media speculation on the future of Murray within the organization, Murray was re-signed as general manager on April 8, to a three-year extension.
-On April 9, Head Coach Cory Clouston and assistants Greg Carvel and Brad Lauer were dismissed from their positions.
-Murray said that the decision was made based on the fact that the team entered the season believing it was a contender, but finished with a 32–40–10 record.
-Former Detroit Red Wings Assistant Coach Paul MacLean was hired as Clouston's replacement on June 14, 2011.
+On April 9, head coach Cory Clouston and assistants Greg Carvel and Brad Lauer were dismissed from their positions.
+Former Detroit Red Wings assistant coach Paul MacLean was hired as Clouston's replacement on June 14, 2011.